Egmont Palace: Fire and reconstruction

-On the night of 22 to 23 January 1892, the palace was devastated by a fire that destroyed the oldest part of the buildings—Françoise de Luxembourg's mansion, which dated back to the 16th century—the chapel and part of the right wing of the main courtyard.
+On the night of 22 to 23 January 1892, the palace was devastated by a fire that destroyed the oldest part of the buildings—Françoise de Luxembourg's mansion, which dated back to the 16th century—the chapel and part of the main courtyard's right wing.
 Of the destroyed parts nothing remains, apart from a few Ionic columns, which have been placed in Egmont Park.

 After the fire, the part on the Rue aux Laines completely changed appearance.
 The long wall that ran along it on the side of Egmont Park was demolished, and after the duke had ceded to the town a strip of land to enlarge it, he had twenty-six houses built there.
 The reconstruction of the palace's right wing between 1906 and 1910 was carried out by the architect Octave Flanneau in the same neoclassical style as the left wing built by Suys, giving it its current uniform appearance.
 It was at this time that the grand staircase of honour was integrated into the palace, inspired by the former Ambassadors' Staircase of the Palace of Versailles.
 This sumptuous copy, all in marble, welcomes personalities during certain major international political meetings held in Brussels.